anhnguyendepocen/functional-programming-in-R/pdf_book.md

 This is because you get a `middle` index that equals `first`, so you call recursively on the same problem you were trying to solve, not a simpler one.

-You can solve it by never including `middle` in the range you try to solve recursively -- after all, you only call the recursion if you know that `middle` is not the element you are searching for.
+You can solve it by never including `middle` in the range you try to solve recursively---after all, you only call the recursion if you know that `middle` is not the element you are searching for.

 ```r